-The Caroline Dormon exhibit tells of the remarkable contributions of became a major product.
+The Caroline Dormon exhibit tells of the remarkable contributions of

+The next stop includes Caroline Dormon, CampClaiborne History Center, Henry Hardtner, and the became a major product.
 Pine stumps were harvested, chipped, and distilled to produce valuable products.
-The old Post Office provided mail service to the town for over 50 years and provides a view of the tunctioning of such an office.
+The old Post Office provided mail service to the town for over 50 years and provides a view of the functioning of such an office.